cashubtc/cashu-ts/README.md

 ⚠️ __Don't be reckless:__ This project is in early development, it does however work with real sats!
 Always use amounts you don't mind loosing.

-Cashu Wallet JS is a JavaScript library written in Typescript.
+Cashu JS is a JavaScript library for [Cashu](https://cashu.space) wallets written in Typescript.

 Wallet Features: